Community Crime Prevention Grant Program

 Interest Areas: Violence Reduction, Intervention, Prevention, Public Safety Partnerships, and Neighborhood-Based Strategies (see explanation below)

-Organizations that are start-ups and/or pilot programs are not a priority/preference for support.
+Organizations that are start-ups and/or pilot programs may be considered for capacity building support.

-Violence Reduction: Priority to programs/efforts who develop and implement integrated, evidence-based outreach activities and case management services for those residents who are most at-risk of violent victimization and direct residents to community-based services to build the necessary infrastructure to prevent violent crime in Indianapolis, including:
+Priority to programs/efforts that develop and implement integrated, evidence-based outreach activities/crisis intervention, violence interruption, cognitive behavioral therapy, family-based programming, or interventions similar to the Indianapolis Violence Reduction Partnership or the Cure Violence model; for those residents who are most at-risk of violent victimization and direct residents to community-based services to build the necessary infrastructure to prevent violent crime in Indianapolis, including:

-Prevention: These programs focus their efforts on providing supportive services (such as employment, education, mentoring and family support services) to youth and adults who face unique challenges and may have a higher likelihood of community disengagement without the proper interventions strategies.
-Organizations applying in this area should be able to demonstrate impact of services and the ability to improve current conditions of program participants. *For formal mentorship component should include regular meetings (at least three to four times a month) of sufficient duration (six to twelve months).
+These programs focus their efforts on providing supportive services (such as employment, education, mentoring, and family support services) to youth and adults who face unique challenges and may have a higher likelihood of community disengagement without the proper intervention strategies.
+Organizations applying in this area should be able to demonstrate the impact of services and the ability to improve current conditions of program participants. *A formal mentorship component should include regular meetings (at least three to four times a month) of sufficient duration (six to twelve months).
 Priorities for organizations that provide services to both youth and the parent/guardians.

-This effort may include a focus to increase protective factors and develop resiliency skills of specific targeted youth and adult populations, including:
+This effort may include a focus to increase protective factors and develop resiliency skills of specifically targeted youth and adult populations, including:

 - Youth (12-22) who are: foster youth, struggling academically, suspended or expelled from school multiple times, truant, or known to be affiliated with gang activity